Showing posts with label African American history. Show all posts

 The Sistrunk Festival with its parade is held each February to honor the doctor.
 The corridor was once core of the city’s African American community and today is a revived cultural area of Fort Lauderdale.

-For other pioneer Fort Lauderdale doctors, see:
+For other pioneer Fort Lauderdale doctors, search for Mizell or Kennedy.

 Sources: